Bobbakov/orderGenerator/README.md

 ```

 Lets start by creating a market:

 ### Market

 `a = market()`

-Adding no parameters initializes a market in which minimum price that can be paid = 1, maximum price = 100,
+Adding no parameters initializes a market with minimum allowed price = 1, maximum price = 100,
-ticksize = 0.05, minimal quantity of any order = 1, maximum quantity = 10).
+ticksize = 0.05, minimal quantity of any order = 1 and maximum quantity = 10.

-You can change of these parameters by puttem them in betwene brackets:
+You can change of these parameters by putting any of them between brackets:

-- minprice
-- maxprice
-- ticksize
-- minquantity
-- maxquantity
+`a = market(minprice = 100, maxprice = 1000, ticksize = 1, minquantity = 10, maxquantity = 1000)`

 By default, you will also add two agents:
-random agent
+- random agent
-market maker
+- market maker

 the random agent sends in orders according to a logNormal distribution.
 Specifically: it checks the last price, and sends in order for lastPrice * lognormal().
 The market maker always want to best bid and offer.